OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Using-GPIOs.md

 If you want your Omega to interface with a switch or button then you'll need to use a GPIO to read the input of the switch.

-To read an input of a GPIO we'll need to first set the direction to input, connect an external circuit, and then read the value.
+To read an input of a GPIO we'll need to first set the direction to `input`, connect an external circuit, and then read the value.

-To set the direction of GPIO1 to `in`, enter the follow command:
+To set the direction of GPIO1 to `input`, enter the follow command:

 ```
 root@Omega-2757:/# gpioctl dirin 1